zhliji2/Deque/readme.md

-Todo:
+#Readme

+Deque is a tool for automating the workflow of using torrents to watch shows.

+##Todo:

-Get client server setup.
+ -  Get client/server setup.
+ -  Get video file metadata working.

-Check to see if porting to Python 3 is possible.
+ -  Check to see if porting to Python 3 is possible.
+ -  Create GUI
-Refactor to use proper object orientation (Ask /r/python) PEP8
+ -  Refactor to use proper object orientation (Ask /r/python)
+ -  PEP8
-PyLint
+ -  PyLint
-Proper Package Structure
+ -  Proper package atructure
-Set up Distribute with Dependancies
+ -  Set up Distribute with dependancies
-Put on the Cheese Shop
+ -  Put on the Cheese Shop